-Can you solve these three simple logical reasoning puzzles?
-7 out of 10 people were not able to answer all three correct.
+Can you solve these four simple logical reasoning puzzles?
+7 out of 10 people were not able to answer all four correctly.
 Scroll down to view the solutions.

 Puzzle number 1:

 (Hint: You won’t need Permutation and Combination to get this right)

 Q: If you have 30 green, 22 red and 14 pink socks scattered across the floor in a dark room, then minimum how many socks should you grab to get a matching pair?

 Three people Roma, Sen and Preet work in a restaurant.
 Following details are given about them: